RonJohnson80/RONDOCS/README.md

 The playbook below installs Metricbeat on the target hosts.
-The playbook for installing Filebeat is not included but looks essentially identical Ñ simply replace metricbeat with filebeat, and it will work as expected.
+The playbook for installing Filebeat is not included but looks essentially identical Ã‘ simply replace metricbeat with filebeat, and it will work as expected.